 6. Focus on a Quality Customer Experience

-Make customer service excellence a priority and put the internal processes in place in order to deliver a positive experience.
-Train your employees properly to help them be a knowledgeable resource for your customers.
+Make customer service excellence a priority and implement internal processes that deliver a positive experience.
+Train your employees to be a knowledgeable resource for your customers.
 At GreatAmerica, we call this the “GreatAmerica Experience”.

 Founded by CEO Tony Golobic in Cedar Rapids, Iowa in 1992, GreatAmerica is a $2 billion national commercial equipment finance company.
 GreatAmerica is dedicated to helping manufacturers, vendors, and dealers be more successful and keep their customers for a lifetime.
 GreatAmerica is family-owned and provides financing, third party portfolio servicing, and niche market-focused services in all fifty states and several U.S. Territories and has a staff of over 500+ employees with offices in Iowa, Minnesota, Missouri and Georgia.